Ten Good Reasons

 Ten Good Reasons is the debut studio album by Australian pop star and actor Jason Donovan.
 It was released on 1 May 1989 by PWL (UK) and Mushroom Records (Australia).
 It became the biggest selling album in the UK that year, and yielded three number-one singles, "Too Many Broken Hearts", "Sealed with a Kiss" and a duet with Kylie Minogue, "Especially for You".

-The album entered the UK Albums Chart at number two, and then reached number one, staying there for four weeks.
-When his cover of Brian Hyland's "Sealed with a Kiss" entered the UK Singles Chart at number one, Donovan became the first Australian male to hold both UK single and UK album chart number-one positions simultaneously.
-In Australia, the album peaked at number five on its debut on the ARIA albums chart in June 1989, and became the 53rd highest selling album in Australia for 1989.

 The album was reissued in 2010 as an expanded deluxe edition featuring B-sides and remixes.
 In 2016, the first CD of the 2010 reissue was reissued again as part of promotion for Donovan's Ten Good Reasons live shows.
+The album's title comes from a line in "Too Many Broken Hearts".

+Critical reception

+A review in Pan-European magazine Music & Media presented Ten Good Reasons like this: "Perfect music for eight to twelve-year-olds.
+Contains an interesting version of "Sealed With a Kiss" and the slushy duet with Kylie Minogue.
+Massive sales are guaranteed but it remains to be seen how long young Jason will be around".
+Music Week noted the tracks' similarities, stating: "As the SAW machine chums on, once again the songs remain the same...
+[They] sound like you've heard them before, but then that's why they sell.
+This formula is unlikely to fail".
+Tim Nicholson of Record Mirror admitted that the album "has no surprise", but added that "every track takes its lead from what's gone before.
+It's what's called 'giving the people what they want', and if it makes us happy, where's the harm in it?"

+Retrospectively, in 2018, Mark Elliot of Classic Pop considered Ten Good Reasons as the 15th best album ever produced by Stock Aitken Waterman, considering it as a "hastily assembled pop confection".

+Chart performance

+Ten Good Reasons entered the UK Albums Chart at number two, and then reached number one, staying there for four weeks.
+When his cover of Brian Hyland's "Sealed with a Kiss" entered the UK Singles Chart at number one, Donovan became the first Australian male to hold both UK singles and UK Albums Chart number-one positions simultaneously.
+The album peaked at number three on the European Albums Chart established by Music & Media and spent 42 weeks in the top 100.
+In Australia, it peaked at number five on its debut on the ARIA albums chart in June 1989, and became the 53rd highest selling album in Australia for 1989.